Westwood Works 1903-2003

 Site visits re-commenced in April 2004 but although a single female was seen, there was no sign of a male or nesting activity.
 With the total demolition of the Baker Perkins factory and office buildings, inspection visits were concentrated on the Prison buildings and ecological area being created in the triangle of land to the north of the Prison.
 The birds were found again in about August 2004 nesting in the Prison’s partially erected Mother & Baby unit and held up building work for about 4 to 6 weeks before the young fledged and left the nest.

-The 24th November 2004 saw the last buildings left on the site - the two-storey Personnel Block, till now used as a Site Office by Interserve, and the adjacent canteen block - demolished.
+The 24th November 2004 saw the last buildings left on the site - the two-storey Personnel Block, till then used as a Site Office by Interserve, and the adjacent canteen block - demolished.
 We are indebted to Les Sharp for the following photographs of the event.
-The space is now clear for the landscaped area fronting Westfield Road to be completed.
-We will bring you photographs as this develops.
-This area is planned to be handed over to Peterborough City Council in March 2005.
-At the same time the first inmates should be taking up residence in HMP Peterborough.
+This left the space clear for the landscaped area fronting Westfield Road - Baker Park - to be completed and handed over to Peterborough City Council in Spring 2005.
+At about the same time the first inmates took up residence in HMP Peterborough .

 As with the rest of the factory buildings, all of the rubble was crushed to use as hardcore under the landscaped area.